 In 1993, Kendal at Oberlin, an upscale retirement community with single-story cottages, assisted living, and skilled nursing on-site, opened its doors.
 The community provides open space, programming, health care, and activities on site, as well as taking advantage of all that the City and College have to offer.
-Kendal residents buy into the Kendal community, and move up to higher-support housing as needed.
-Many of them participate actively in the Oberlin community, while some are only part-time residents.
+Kendal residents contract for services, including housing, allowing for predictable cost later in life as more services are used.
+(No Kendal resident owns their own home).
+Many Kendal residents participate actively in the Oberlin community, while some are only part-time residents.